jasonto510/hrext06-myCruddyApp/README.md

 - [x] Write to local storage
 - [x] Read from local storage
 - [x] Edit local storage
-    - [ ] What about if we have more than one value?
+    - [x] What about if we have more than one value?
-    - [ ] how do we add multiple values?
+    - [x] how do we add multiple values?
-        - [ ] maybe use an array?
+        - [x] maybe use an array?
-        - [ ] maybe use multiple keys? create new keyname each time
+        - [] maybe use multiple keys? create new keyname each time

 - [x] Delete local storage
     - [x] delete button storage.removeItem()
-    - [ ] delete all storage.clear()
+    - [x] delete all storage.clear()
+    	-[x] added anther button that clears the local storage
 - [x] Display stored value in proper div

 ### Next Sprint (what are we trying to code)